andreistefanciprian/k8s-service-endpoint-prom-exporter/readme.md

 ## Description

 Monitors a kubernetes service and collects endpoint metrics:
-* srv_ready_pods (displays current numbers of service endpoints - pods that are ready to serve traffic)
+* srv_ready_pods (displays current numbers of service endpoints - pods that are ready to serve traffic).
-* srv_not_ready_pods (displays current number of service pods that aren'r ready to serve traffic) These metrics can be:
+* srv_not_ready_pods (displays current number of service pods that aren'r ready to serve traffic).
+These metrics can be:
-* exported to Prometheus (prometheus format)
+* exported to Prometheus (prometheus format).
-* sent to Honeycomb as events (json format)
+* sent to Honeycomb as events (json format).

 #### Run script locally, from outside the cluster